kapouer/raja/README.md

 * Raja.METHOD(url, <query>, <body>, cb) where METHOD is GET, PUT, POST, DELETE.
   A xhr wrapper, returns json or text, cb(err, objOrText), err.code contains status.

-* Raja.setQuery(url, queryObj) to append query parameters (as hash) to a url
+* Raja.appendQuery(url, queryObj) to append query parameters (as hash) to a url

-* Raja.insertScript(url, cb) to insert a script in the document (but not let it appear in the html afterwise)
+* Raja.loadScript(url, cb) to insert a script in the document (but not let it appear in the html afterwise)